AndresA6180/AndresA6180/README.md

 <h1>Hello!
 My name is Andres Aguirre</h1>

-I am currently a student at the Tec de Monterret in Mexico.
+I am currently a student at the Tec de Monterrey in Mexico.
 I have a big interest in videogames on Unity and working on the cybersecurity sector.
 You can find some of my projects below 👇

-<h3>Proyectos Escolares</h3>
+<h3>School Projects</h3>

 <table>
   <thead align="center">
     <tr border: none;>
-      <td><b>Proyectos</b></td>
+      <td><b>Projects</b></td>
     </tr>
   </thead>
   <tbody>